kinderp/demystify_saml_sso/README.md

 We're gonna use this [project](https://github.com/OTA-Insight/djangosaml2idp/tree/master/example_setup) as test lab.

-It gives us a trivial sp and idp implementations that we'll use for test and study saml sso.
+It gives us a trivial sp and idp implementations that we'll use for testing and studying saml sso.

 See its [README](https://github.com/OTA-Insight/djangosaml2idp/blob/master/example_setup/README.rst) in order to run those two instances (idp,sp) in a docker env.